Tent city: Seattle, Washington

-Homeless people have long resorted to seeking shelter in tents, but these communities are one of the first known to be organized by a sponsoring organization (a partnership between the Seattle Housing and Resource Effort and Women's Housing Equality and Enhancement League (SHARE/WHEEL)), and are one of the first in a major U.S. city to be largely accepted by local governments.
+Homeless people have long resorted to seeking shelter in tents, but such communities are one of the first known to be organized by a sponsoring organization (a partnership between the Seattle Housing and Resource Effort and Women's Housing Equality and Enhancement League (SHARE/WHEEL)) and are one of the first in a major U.S. city to be largely accepted by local governments.
 Contrary to some stereotypes regarding the homeless, many residents of Tent City are employed, mostly in temporary or day labor jobs, but have insufficient income to obtain more permanent housing.

-The original Tent City and Tent City 2, both created in the late 1990s, were created illegally and opposed by the City of Seattle.
+The original Tent City and Tent City 2, created in the late 1990s, were created illegally and opposed by the City of Seattle.
 After being tolerated for some time, they were eventually forced to shut down.
-In March 2002, as a result of a legal battle, city attorney Tom Carr and SHARE/WHEEL attorney Ted Hunter signed a court ordered consent decree with SHARE, allowing Tent City only on private land (by invitation) and setting standards for its operation.
+In March 2002, as a result of a legal battle, city attorney Tom Carr and SHARE/WHEEL attorney Ted Hunter signed a court-ordered consent decree with SHARE, allowing Tent City only on private land (by invitation) and setting standards for its operation.

-Based on the consent decree Tent City 3 was created and rotates around the Metro Seattle Core.
+Based on the consent decree, Tent City 3 was created and rotates around the Metro Seattle Core.
 Tent City 4 was created in May 2004 as an attempt to expand beyond the consent decree and use public land and resources, something the consent decree does not allow.
-This attempt was unsuccessful and Tent City 4 has since been relocated to eastern King County where it is church sponsored.
-Tent City rules do not allow drug or alcohol use, and evicts anyone caught stealing or committing other crimes within the camp.
-Tent City 3 stayed an average of three weeks at each encampment before 2004, while Tent City 4 has stayed in place for as long as 100 days.
-Tent City 3's stays have since then averaged between 60 and 90 days, with 90 days or so being a common length of stay.
+This attempt was unsuccessful, and Tent City 4 has since been relocated to eastern King County, where it is church sponsored.
+Tent City rules do not allow drug or alcohol use and evicts anyone caught stealing or committing other crimes within the camp.
+Tent City 3 stayed an average of three weeks at each encampment before 2004, while Tent City 4 stayed in place for as long as 100 days.
+Since then, Tent City 3's stays have averaged between 60 and 90 days, with 90 days or so being a common length of stay.
 Cities have been adopting code amendments that limit stays to 60–90 days.

-Another homeless encampment, unaffiliated with Tent City 3 and 4, lived in donated, mainly fuchsia, tents at the University Congregational United Church of Christ in Seattle's University District for several months ending March 5, 2009, at which time it moved to the suburb of Bryn Mawr south of Seattle.
+Another homeless encampment, unaffiliated with Tent City 3 and 4, lived in donated, mainly fuchsia, tents at the University Congregational United Church of Christ in Seattle's University District for several months ending March 5, 2009.
+At that time, it moved to the suburb of Bryn Mawr south of Seattle.
 According to homeless advocates, residents criticized Seattle Mayor Greg Nickels for continuously clearing out homeless encampments, and named their encampment "Nickelsville".
-The church itself, out of respect for recent efforts by Mayor Nickels, did not use the "Nickelsville" name in referring to the encampment.
+Out of respect for Mayor Nickels's recent efforts, the church did not use the "Nickelsville" name in referring to the encampment.

 While on the road in Seattle, Washington, on March 30, 2009, Democracy Now! covered a story about Seattle's Nickelsville.
 They also covered a story about the police raid on Nickelsville the previous day, March 29, where 24 people were arrested.